mnms/docs/docs/get-started2.md

 - Exchange SSH Key

-For all servers that FlashBase will be deployed, SSH key should be exchanged.
+For all servers that LightningDB will be deployed, SSH key should be exchanged.

 ``` bash
 ssh-keygen -t rsa